“Only a small fraction of managers actually get something done that really matters or moves their organizations forward in a meaningful way.”

 a.
 Do I need a mentor who can help me see the big picture?
 Do I need to research data or strategies that will allow me to make a thoughtful, informed choice about my goals and objectives?

 b.
-Is my goal well defined and concrete?
+Are my goals well defined and concrete?
 Do I understand all of the components, including the potential obstacles?

 c.
-Can I personally identify with my goal?
-Is it worthwhile, given my values and those of the organization?
+Can I personally identify with my goals?
+Are they worthwhile given my values and those of the organization?

 2. Strengthen your confidence in your ability to achieve your goals by asking yourself: